Beyoncé's father Mathew Knowles is battling breast cancer

 RELATED: Beyonce, Sinatra, Drake among those on Obama summer song playlist

-The parents of Beyoncé and her musician sister Solange Knowles, Mathew and Tina, divorced in 2011 after 30 years of marriage and Mathew Knowles remarried to Gena Charmaine Avery in 2013, according to multiple reports.
+Mathew and Tina Knowles, the parents of Beyoncé and her musician sister Solange, divorced in 2011 after 30 years of marriage.
+Mathew remarried to Gena Charmaine Avery in 2013, according to multiple reports.

 TEGNA station KHOU in Houston, Texas reached out to representatives for Mathew Knowles but have not heard back.